 The rear door of the taxi opened itself toward me, and swung closed as I sat.
-I guess this was to save me from have to do anything, or touch anything.
+I guess this was to save me from having to do anything, or touch anything.
 The driver smiled and bowed, before launching into some of the most appallingly irrational taxi-driver behaviour I had witnessed in years.

 Pulling out smoothly from the curb, he used his indicators and not the horn.
 Verbal abuse and mumbled death-threats at real or imaginary targets outside the vehicle were entirely absent.
 The driver failed completely to swerve violently across lanes, even when the opportunity presented.
 I’ve been in taxis before.
 This guy was clearly some kind of unbalanced lunatic.